Inspiring a Love for Lifelong Learning

 We are extremely proud of our school, our children, our staff and our supportive community.
 We always welcome your thoughts and opinions about any further information that you would like included on our website, so please contact: firstname.lastname@example.org

-"Confident and lively teaching in the Reception classes ensures that children make good progress."
+"Confident and lively teaching ensures that children make good progress."

 Ashford Park is a three form entry primary school for children aged four to eleven and is situated at the west end of Ashford, close to Ashford Hospital, Heathrow Airport and the M25, M3, M1 and M40 motorways.
-In January 2015, the school was chosen by Surrey CC and commenced a large building programme, to accommodate the expanding school-aged population of Ashford North.
+As a maintained Surrey school, in January 2015, we were selected to expand and a large building programme commenced, to accommodate the expanding school-aged population of Ashford North.
 The project involved the construction of nine new classrooms and extensive internal refurbishments.
-The Published Admission Number (PAN) for the school increased from 60 children to 90 children as from September 2015 commencing in the Early Years.
+The Published Admission Number (PAN) for each year group, increased from 60 children to 90 children as from September 2015 commencing in the Early Years.
 Over a seven year period, the school will gradually grow to a total of 630 children.
-As of October 2017, we currently have 491 children on roll.
+As of September 2020, we have 600 children at our school.

-At Ashford Park we are extremely fortunate to have extensive and well used grounds and also have a number of therapy animals including our school ducks, Ziggy our therapy puppy, and Blue & Donald our therapy assistant rabbits!
+At Ashford Park we are extremely fortunate to have extensive and well used grounds and also have a number of therapy animals including Storm our therapy dog, and Blue & Daisy our therapy assistant rabbits!

-We are proud to have one of eight Surrey 'Learning and Additional Needs' centres, called the Acorn Centre, as a fully inclusive part of our school community.
-Currently we have 22 children who receive part of their lifelong learning in our fabulous centre.
-Due to the popularity of our SEN provision and expertise, there is an ever increasing need for specialist primary places, therefore the Acorn Centre is currently undergoing extensive building works to expand our centre, to enable specialist infant/EYFS & KS1 teaching provision.
-Specialist teachers and teaching assistants support children who have complex special needs and/or disabilities enabling the children to make secure physical and academic progress in a safe setting, whilst developing social skills alomgside other children in the school.
-To gain entry to our centre, the children have to pass through an SEN placement panel and have an Education and Health Care Plan (EHCP).
+We are proud to have a specialist centre, called the Acorn Centre, as a fully inclusive part of our school community.
+Our centre supports the learning needs of COIN children at KS1 and LaN children at KS2.
+Currently we have 20 children who receive part of their lifelong learning in our centre.
+Due to the popularity and expertise of our SEN provision, the Acorn Centre has also undergone building works.
+Specialist teachers and teaching assistants support children who have complex special needs and/or disabilities enabling the children to make secure academic progress in a safe setting, whilst developing social skills alongside other children in the school.
+To gain entry to our centre, the children are selected for their provision through an SEN placement panel and must have an Education and Health Care Plan (EHCP).